 Amex Travel Reward Credit Cards

-The one downside to the Amex Business Platinum card is its hefty annual fee of $595 (See Rates & Fees), but Amex gives you plenty of perks to make up for this fee.
-This includes a $200 airline fee credit for incidentals like checked bags and in-flight services.
+There’s also a $200 airline fee credit for incidentals.
 You can’t use this credit to pay for your airline ticket, but you can use it for most other fees accrued during airline travel.

 Booking through Amex Travel

 You can easily use your points when you book your travel through Amex Travel’s website.
 Each point is usually worth about 1 cent.
-However, if you have an Amex Business Platinum card, each point is worth about 1.54 cents because of the 35% rebate.
+However, if you have the Business Platinum® Card from American Express, each point is worth about 1.54 cents because of the 35% rebate.